pocketzworld/creator-docs/pages/learn/studio/create/3d/post-processing-and-emissive-materials.md

 1. Create a material with the `Universal Render Pipeline > Particles > Unlit` shader.
 2. Enable emission
-3. Set the emission color and strength.
+3. Set the emission color and intensity.
 4. Assign the material to your mesh.

 ## Conclusion